 Trade payables are obligations to pay for goods and services that have been acquired by the Council from its suppliers in the ordinary course of business.
 Trade and other payables are recognised initially at the transaction price; they are generally due within a year or less and are classified as current liabilities.

-2.08 Employee benefits
+Employee benefits 2.08

 Severance/Gratuity obligations

 The City Council recognises termination benefits in accordance with the Labour Act, Chapter 297 of the Substantive Laws of Belize.